Review: New Microsoft Surface Pro Is A Bigger Upgrade Than You Might Think [Opinion]

 Battery Life

 This is the category where the new Surface Pro makes the SP4 completely irrelevant.
 The battery life on the SP4 has always been an issue.
-Before software updates, power users weren’t able to get more than 4 hours of use.
+Before software updates, power users weren’t able to get more than four hours of use.
 After the upgrade, battery life improved by one hour.

 When it comes to the new Surface Pro, you will not have to carry your battery charger with you unless you are editing 4K videos all day long.
-Power users should get at least 7 hours of use and normal users can get about 8 without any problems.
+Power users should get at least seven hours of use and normal users can get about eight without any problems.

 New Surface Pen